GiuseMisu/Computer-Vision-Project/README.md

 ## Performance

-The evaluation of the approaches is based on the criterion of accuracy, as this was a focus of the studies conducted on the [dataset](http://www.sciencedirect.com/science/article/pii/S095741741630598X).
+The evaluation of the approaches is based on the criterion of accuracy, as this was a focus of the studies conducted on the [dataset](http://www.sciencedirect.com/science/article/pii/S095741741630598X).<br>
+As mentioned above, the following results were obtained on a subset of the original dataset.<br>
 |   Approach Name   |   Accuracy   | Accuracy Eight Approach | Accuracy Ninth Approach |
 |  :---:   |   :---:   |   :---:   |   :---:   |
 | First  | 0.881  | 0.880  |0.885|